Tight Bounds on the Effective Complex Permittivity of Isotropic Composites and Related Problems: On the optimality of the single-resonance bound

-In order to identify additional microstructures attaining the bound \eq{0.1}, we will now consider the class of hierarchical laminates that contains the five known optimal microstructures, i.e., the class of Schulgasser laminates formed from orthogonal laminates that have only one pole.
-More precisely, we will form hierarchical laminates from laminates that are known to attain the bound (or one of the pure phases) in such a way that no additional poles are introduced.
+In order to identify additional microstructures attaining the bound \eq{0.1}, we now consider the class of hierarchical laminates that contains the five known optimal microstructures, i.e., the class of Schulgasser laminates formed from orthogonal laminates that have only one pole.
+More precisely, we form hierarchical laminates from laminates that are known to attain the bound (or one of the pure phases) in such a way that no additional poles are introduced.
 The first such hierarchical laminate (LA1) is formed from phase $1$ and the laminate corresponding to the coated-cylinder assemblage (with phase $1$ as the core phase and phase $2$ as the coating phase).
 It is closely related to the rank-$3$ coated laminate that corresponds to the coated-sphere assemblage.
 However, instead of laminating with phase $2$, i.e., the coating phase, in the third and last lamination step, we laminate with phase~$1$.
 An illustration of this hierarchical laminate as well as the corresponding tree structure are shown in Fig.\,\ref{fig4}.
 As indicated there, we denote the volume fractions used in the different lamination steps by $f^{(i)}$.
 These volume fractions are uniquely determined by the requirement that the pole that is formed in the last lamination step is identical to the pole of the laminate corresponding to the coated-cylinder assemblage, i.e., \beq \frac{\varepsilon_2}{\varepsilon_1}=\frac{f_2^{(2)}}{f_2^{(2)}-2}=\frac{\left(1-f_2^{(2)}\right)\left(f^{(3)}-1\right)-f^{(3)}}{\left(1-f^{(3)}\right)f_2^{(2)}}, \eeq{1.8} where $f_2^{(2)}=1-f^{(1)}f^{(2)}$ is the volume fraction of phase~$2$ in the laminate corresponding to the coated-cylinder assemblage.
-As the volume fraction of phase $1$ in the final laminate is given by \beq f_1=1-f^{(3)}f_2^{(2)}, \eeq{1.9} and as all volume fractions have to lie in the range $\left[0,1\right]$, we can construct this laminate if only if ${f_1\in\left[0,1/2\right]}$.
-Analogously, we can construct the corresponding phase-interchanged hierarchical laminate (LA2) if and only if ${f_1\in\left[1/2, 1\right]}$.
-The $y$-transformed effective permittivities of the corresponding Schulgasser laminates are identical and given by the arithmetic mean of the $y$-transformed permittivities of the two Hashin-Shtrikman coated sphere assemblages, \beq y_{\varepsilon}^{\text{LA1}}=y_{\varepsilon}^{\text{LA2}}=\frac{1}{2}\left(y_{\varepsilon}^{\text{CS}1}+y_{\varepsilon}^{\text{CS2}}\right)=\varepsilon_1+\varepsilon_2, \eeq{1.10} which implies that they attain the bound \eq{0.1}.
+As the volume fraction of phase $1$ in the final laminate is given by \beq f_1=1-f^{(3)}f_2^{(2)}, \eeq{1.9} and as all volume fractions have to lie in the range $\left[0,1\right]$, we can construct this laminate if only if ${f_1\in\left[1/2,1\right]}$.
+Analogously, we can construct the corresponding phase-interchanged hierarchical laminate (LA2) if and only if ${f_1\in\left[0, 1/2\right]}$.
+In the final step, in order to obtain isotropic optimal composites, we form Schulgasser laminates from the anisotropic hierarchical laminates LA1 and LA2.
+The $y$-transformed effective permittivities of these Schulgasser laminates are identical and given by the arithmetic mean of the $y$-transformed permittivities of the two Hashin-Shtrikman coated sphere assemblages, \beq y_{\varepsilon}^{\text{LA1}}=y_{\varepsilon}^{\text{LA2}}=\frac{1}{2}\left(y_{\varepsilon}^{\text{CS}1}+y_{\varepsilon}^{\text{CS2}}\right)=\varepsilon_1+\varepsilon_2, \eeq{1.10} which implies that they attain the bound \eq{0.1}.